SamanthaBooth81/clay_and_fire/README.md

 14. As a shopper I want to be able to recover my password so that I can recover my account access.
 15. As a shopper I want to be able to receive a registration confirmation email so that I can confirm registration.
 16. As a shopper I want to be able to sign up for email so that I can be notified of new releases, deals, and upcoming sales.
+17. As a shopper, I want to be able to be able to review products purchased on the site so I can share my thoughts with other shoppers and the business.

 # Scope